-- NYSED funds are not available for continuing students to attend a special academic session without justification.
+NYSED funds are available for continuing students to attend a special academic session only with justification to NYSED prior to such session and each such student must be preapproved by NYSED.
 It is the joint responsibility of the HEOP director and of an institutional financial aid officer to verify that all HEOP students attending a special session have a legitimate reason to do so.
-The institution is responsible and will be held accountable for this documentation. - 2.
-If a student takes 12 or more credits or the equivalent during the special session, the student will have used one semester of eligibility. - 3.
+The institution is responsible and will be held accountable for this documentation.

+- 2. If a student takes 12 or more credits or the equivalent during the special session, the student will have used one semester of eligibility. - 3.
 Students are not using HEOP eligibility in a special session if: - a.
 The academic support services and financial assistance received by the students are funded by the institution and/or other sources only, and - b.
 The students are not reported on the HEOP roster for a special session.